Authored with support from MinutesLink — AI note taker for cloud meetings.

 Start with a formal heading, including:

-• To (recipient’s name or team)
+• To (recipient’s name or team — often your boss)

 • From (your name and job title)